tcp-sensei/TheCartPress/readme.txt

 2. Take a look to Catalogue and product detail in your store.
 Those pages are now displayed using new Theme Compatibility featured.

 == Changelog ==
+= 1.3.4 =
+* Reports
+* Media Loader Improvement

-= 1.3.2.2 =
+= 1.3.3 =
-* Product detail: Hidden Content is some themes
+* Product detail: fix hidden content is some themes
-* CardOffLine: fix a bug when using hidden card number (thanks to the community)
+* CardOffLine: fix a bug when using hidden card numbers (thanks to the community)
 * New look & feel
+* Orders List: new orders list in backend
+* Products List: new product list in backend
+* Activated screen: News and notices about new versions
+* Product detail: Thumbnail size setting

 = 1.3.2.1 =
 * Issue with svn